-All applications will be thoroughly reviewed by the lending institution and PRHFA during the intake and eligibility process to ensure Applicants are eligible for the Program prior to receiving assistance.
-Eligibility determinations for each submitted Program intake application will be made by PRHFA based upon the documentation submitted by the Applicant and verification of information by third-party sources, including federal databases.
+Eligibility determinations for each submitted Program application will be made by PRHFA based upon the documentation submitted by the Applicant and verification of information by third-party sources, including federal databases.
+These decisions will be made based on applicable statutes, Codes of Federal Regulation, state and local codes, and Program Guidelines.